 …it’s commonly accepted that what we perceive as fear is produced by a very sophisticated two-way input system.

-We have a lot to cover, so let’s get after this paradox of protection…
+Maybe you feel the same?
+We have a lot to cover, so let’s get rolling…

 What is the limbic system?

 The name limbic system was coined by 19th century French anatomist, Dr. Paul Broca.
 Limbic is derived from the Latin: limbis “border,” “edge,” “fringe” of an object.